 Practicing Self Care in a Time of Collective Trauma

-Written by Tiffany Lepa, Therapist-In-Training
+Written by Tiffany Lepa, LPC

 These past few years, as a society, we have experienced so much all at once.